-I appreciate the kind of argument that says "well then every human being back to Eve would then need to be purified of original sin..." but then of course then we wouldn't need Jesus.
-The Lord was made a pure vessel for the Word of the Lord made flesh, just like he made a pure vessel for the Word of the Lord made stone (10 Commandments).
+We appreciate the kind of argument that says "well then every human being back to Eve would then need to be purified of original sin..." but then of course we wouldn't need Jesus.
+The Lord made a pure vessel for the Word of the Lord made flesh, just like he made a pure vessel for the Word of the Lord made stone (10 Commandments).

 In Catholic tradition the parents of Mary are Joachim and Anne are Saints in the Catholic Church (meaning they lived a very holy life and are in heaven now).
 However, they conceived Mary in the same way as all humans, and they were not sinless.
 Of course, now that they are in heaven, they are perfectly sinless, for no sin can enter heaven.
 Our Evangelical friend continues: